dagster-io/dagster-cloud-hybrid-quickstart/README.md

 3. A Docker container registry accessible from the hybrid agent and from your GitHub workflows.

-## 1. Create a new repository from this template
+## Step 1.
+Create a new repository from this template

 Click the `Use this Template` button and provide details for your new repo.
+It is recommended to first deploy the example project included in this repository and then replace it with your own Dagster project.

 <img width="953" alt="Screen Shot 2022-07-06 at 7 24 02 AM" src="https://user-images.githubusercontent.com/10215173/177577141-b6a91585-a276-49d3-b66b-e47bd26665a0.png">

 ## 2. Add your Docker registry to `dagster_cloud.yaml`

 The [`dagster_cloud.yaml`](./dagster_cloud.yaml) file defines the configuration for building and deploying your code locations.
-For each code location, specify the Docker registry in the `registry:` key.
-For example:
+For the `example_location`, specify the Docker registry in the `registry:` key:

 https://github.com/dagster-io/dagster-cloud-hybrid-quickstart/blob/669cc3acac00a070b38ec50e0c158b0c3d8b6996/dagster_cloud.yaml#L7

-For more information on the possible configuration options, see [the Dagster Cloud docs](https://docs.dagster.cloud/guides/adding-code).

 ## 2. Modify the GitHub Workflow